Cutoff for the mixing time of the Facilitated Exclusion Process: Introduction

 Our main result is to show cutoff for the mixing time of a supercritical FEP on $\T_N$.
 More precisely, taking $N$ to infinity the $\varepsilon$-mixing time (namely the time needed for a Markov chain to be $\varepsilon$-close to its invariant measure) does not depend at first order on $\varepsilon$ (see Theorem \ref{theo1}).
-This means that the worst total variation distance as a function of time goes very abruptly from almost 1 to almost 0 around the mixing time.
+This means that the worst total variation distance to equilibrium as a function of time goes very abruptly from almost 1 to almost 0 around the mixing time.
+The system stays far from equilibrium until just before the mixing time, then becomes almost indistinguishable from equilibrium after a short window of time, which is dominated by the mixing time.
+Such an abrupt convergence has been viewed as a time-reverse of escape behaviour from some metastable chains \cite{barrera_abrupt_2009}.
 This type of phenomena was first found by \cite{diaconis_generating_1981,aldous_shuffling_1986} in the context of card shuffling, and was since shown in many Markov chains (see for an introduction \cite[Chapter 18]{levin_markov_2017}).
-We mention in particular that cutoff for the SSEP on the circle was shown in \cite{lacoin_simple_2017}, as we will use some of its tools in this paper.
-The mixing time of FEP was previously studied in \cite{ayre_mixing_2024} and \cite{erignoux_cutoff_2024}.
-In \cite{ayre_mixing_2024} pre-cutoff for the mixing time, and cutoff if restricted to the ergodic component were proved for FEP on the segment.
-For the FEP on the circle, \cite{ayre_mixing_2024} showed the mixing time is of order $N^2\log N$ with some conditions on the initial configuration.
-This result was extended to any initial configuration in \cite{erignoux_cutoff_2024}.
-Moreover, \cite{erignoux_cutoff_2024} proves cutoff for the transience time and computes the transience time as a function of the number of particles, where the \emph{transience time} is the time needed to reach either a frozen configuration (in the subcritical case) or the ergodic component (in the supercritical case).
+We mention in particular that cutoff for the SSEP on the circle was shown in \cite{lacoin_simple_2017}, as we will use some of its tools in this article.
+Most previous works on cutoff concern irreducible chains and cutoff is proved by estimating precisely the mixing time of each model.
+A more general theory was introduced recently \cite{salez_cutoff_2023,salez_modern_2025} to prove the occurence of cutoff without needing to compute precisely the mixing time, but this is only valid under curvature assumptions and for irreducible chains.
+Since the FEP is not irreducible, it is necessary to study precisely its mixing time to show cutoff, which is quite challenging since one must control the \emph{transience time}, meaning the time needed to leave the transient component.